uccser/cs-field-guide/text/en/chapters/coding-compression.md

 .. html5 low priority interactive to add cosine waves to try to match a given waveform e.g. square wave, triangle, random.
 Select amplitude for various frequencies.
 I have a spreadsheet that basically does this, could put it in for the meantime - tim
 {comment end}

 Each 8 by 8 block of pixels in a JPEG image can be created by adding together different amounts of up to 64 patterns based on cosine waves.
 The waves can be represented visually as patterns of white and black pixels, as shown in the image below.

 {image filename="jpeg-discrete-cosine-transform.png"}

 These particular waves are known as "basis functions" because any 8 by 8 block of pixels can be created by combining them.
 The basis function in the top left is the average colour of the 8 by 8 block.
 By adding more of it (increasing the coefficient that it is multiplied by) the resultant 8 by 8 block will become darker.
 The basis functions become more complex towards the bottom right, and are therefore used less commonly.
 How often would an image have every pixel a different color, as in the bottom right basis function?
 To investigate how the 64 basis functions can be combined to form any pattern in 8 by 8 block of pixels - try out this puzzle!

-{button link="http://www.csfieldguide.org.nz/en/interactives/jpeg-compression/index.html?puzzle=true" text="JPEG puzzle interactive"}
+{interactive name="jpeg-compression" type="whole-page" parameters="puzzle=true" text="JPEG puzzle interactive"}

 So 64 pixels (in an 8 by 8 block) can be represented by 64 coefficients that tell us how much of each basis function to use.
 But how does this help us save space and compress the image?
 At the moment we are still storing exactly the same amount of data, just in a different way.